Remington 760 / 7600Pump Rifles

 stepped receiver rear, RH or LH cheekpiece on a Monte Carlo stock.

 Basket-weave impressed checkering was added in the mid 1970s.
-It had a
+It also had a

 from 1961 to 1963.